Controllable Pareto Multi-Task Learning: Related Work

 \textbf{Multi-Task Learning.} The current works on deep multi-task learning mainly focus on designing novel network architecture and constructing efficient shared representation among tasks~\citep{zhang2017survey,ruder2017overview}.
 Different deep MTL networks, with hard or soft parameters sharing structures, haven been proposed in the past few years~\citep{misra2016cross,long2017learning,yang2017deep}.
 However, how to properly combine and learn different tasks together remains a basic but challenging problem for MTL applications.
 Although it has been proposed for more than two decades, the simple linear tasks scalarization approach is still the current default practice to combine and train different tasks in MTL problems~\citep{caruana1997multitask}.

 Some adaptive weight methods have been proposed to better combine all tasks in MTL problems with a single model~\citep{kendall2017multi,chen2018grad,liu2019end,yu2020gradient}.
 However, analysis on the relations among tasks in transfer learning~\citep{zamir2018taskonomy} and multi-task learning~\citep{standley2020which} show that some tasks might conflict with each other and can not be optimized at the same time.
-Sener and Koltun~\citep{sener2018multi} propose to treat MTL as a multiobjective optimization problem, and find a single Pareto solution among different tasks.
-Pareto MTL~\citep{lin2019pareto} generalizes the multiobjective optimization idea, and proposes to generate a set of Pareto solutions with different optimal trade-off preferences.
-Recent works focuses on generating diverse and dense Pareto solutions~\citep{mahapatramulti2020multi,ma2020efficient}.
+Sener and Koltun~\citep{sener2018multi} propose to treat MTL as a multiobjective optimization problem, and find a single Pareto stationary solution among different tasks.
+Pareto MTL~\citep{lin2019pareto} generalizes this idea, and proposes to find a set of solutions with different trade-off preferences.
+Recent works focuses on generating diverse and dense Pareto stationary solutions~\citep{mahapatramulti2020multi,ma2020efficient}.
+These methods need to train and store multiple models to cover the trade-off curve for a given problem, which is undesirable for many real-world applications.

+Very recently, there is a concurrent work~\citep{navon2021learning} that also independently proposes to learn the entire trade-off curve for MTL problems by hypernetwork.
+Their work emphasizes the runtime efficiency on training for multiple preferences, and validate their models on small scale problems.
+We highlight our method's advantage on supporting real-time preference control for inference, and show it can scale well for large scale MTL model.

-\textbf{Multiobjective Optimization.} Multiobjective optimization itself is a popular research topic in the optimization community.
-Many gradient-based and gradient-free algorithms have been proposed in the past decades~\citep{fliege2000steepest,miettinen2012nonlinear}.
-In addition to MTL, they also can be used in reinforcement learning~\citep{van2014multi} and neural architecture search~\citep{elsken2018efficient}.
-However, these methods directly use or modify well-studied multiobjective algorithms to find a single solution or a finite number of Pareto solutions.
-Our method for learning the whole Pareto set is a novel contribution to multiobjective optimization as well.
+\textbf{Multi-Objective Optimization.} Multi-Objective optimization itself is a popular research topic in the optimization community.
+Many gradient-based and gradient-free algorithms have been proposed in the past decades~\citep{fliege2000steepest,desideri2012mutiple, miettinen2012nonlinear}.
+The closest method to our approach is the decomposition-based multi-objective evolutionary algorithm (MOEA/D~\citep{zhang2007moea}), which decomposes a multi-objective optimization problem into finite preference-based subproblems and solves them at the same time.
+We propose to learn the whole trade-off curve for a given problem with a single model, which might contain infinite trade-off solutions.